severian42/GraphRAG-Local-UI/README.md

 - [ ] Integration with popular knowledge management tools
 - [ ] Collaborative features for team-based knowledge graph building

-I am committed to making GraphRAG Local UI the most comprehensive and user-friendly tool for working with knowledge graphs and LLMs.
+I am committed to making the GraphRAG Local UI ecosystem the most comprehensive and user-friendly toolset for working with knowledge graphs and LLMs.
 Your feedback and suggestions are much needed in shaping the future of this project.

-Feel free to open an Issue if you run into an error, and we will try to address it as soon as possible to minimize any downtime you might experience.
+Feel free to open an Issue if you run into an error, and I will try to address it as soon as possible to minimize any downtime you might experience.

+---

 ## 📦 Installation and Setup

-Follow these steps to set up and run GraphRAG Local with Interactive UI:
+Follow these steps to set up and run the GraphRAG Local UI ecosystem:

 1. **Create and activate a new conda environment:**
     ```bash